tldr-pages/tldr/pages/common/pnmtopng.md

 > Converts a PNM image file to PNG image format.
 > More information: <https://netpbm.sourceforge.net/doc/pnmtopng.html>.

-- Reads a PNM image as input and produces a PNG image as output:
+- Read a PNM image as input and produce a PNG image as output:

 `pnmtopng  > {{path/to/file.pnm}}`